theodric/pastebin/FuckOneDrive/README.md

 This is a batch file and 2 registry files to completely remove OneDrive from a Windows 10 system.
 Might also work on Windows 8.x, but why would you still be running Windows 8.x?

+## Why?

+* Spite - Microsoft forces this shit on you, infects every fucking file dialog with a OneDrive icon, and offers no direct way to remove it
+* OneDrive is fucking garbage
+* I already have Google Drive, ownCloud, Keybase, syncthing, and a regular rsync cronjob.
+I don't need the Microsoft Edge of cloud storage as well.

 ## Use

 * Download all 3 files.